mozilla/addons-server/docs/topics/api/addons.rst

     :query string app: Mandatory.
 Filter by :ref:`add-on application <addon-detail-application>` availability.
     :query string appversion: Filter by application version compatibility.
 Pass the full version as a string, e.g. ``46.0``.
 Only valid when both the ``app`` and ``type`` parameters are also present, and only makes sense for Language Packs, since Dictionaries are always compatible with every application version.
     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)
-    :query string type: Filter by :ref:`add-on type <addon-detail-type>`.
+    :query string type: Mandatory when ``appversion`` is present.
+Filter by :ref:`add-on type <addon-detail-type>`.
 The default is to return both Language Packs or Dictionaries.
     :>json array results: An array of language tools.
     :>json int results[].id: The add-on id on AMO.
     :>json object results[].current_compatible_version: Object holding the latest publicly available :ref:`version <version-detail-object>` of the add-on compatible with the ``appversion`` parameter used.
 Only present when ``appversion`` is passed and valid.
 For performance reasons, only the following version properties are returned on the object: ``id``, ``files``, ``reviewed``, and ``version``.